- admin

 |---|---|---|

-| 1) Diagnosis | Clinical exam + photos + X-ray (CBCT if needed) | Confirms whether crowns are justified or a conservative option is safer. |
+| 1) Diagnosis | Clinical exam, photos, X-ray, and CBCT if needed | Confirms if crowns are justified or if a conservative alternative is safer. |

-| 2) Digital scan | 3D intraoral scanning | Improves contact accuracy and supports margin verification. |
+| 2) Digital scan | 3D intraoral scanning and bite registration | Supports accuracy in contacts, margins, and final fit. |

-| 3) Preparation | Conservative preparation where possible + bite planning | Protects tooth structure and reduces sensitivity risk. |
+| 3) Preparation | Conservative reduction where possible, plus bite planning | Protects tooth structure and reduces unnecessary biological loss. |

-| 4) CAD/CAM design | Digital design based on occlusion and aesthetics | Helps control bite and reduces fracture/chipping risk. |
+| 4) CAD/CAM design | Digital crown design based on function and aesthetics | Helps control thickness, contacts, bite, and symmetry. |

-| 5) Milling + finishing | Sintering and polishing/glazing | Surface finish affects comfort, wear, and longevity. |
+| 5) Milling + finishing | Sintering, contouring, polishing, and glazing | Surface quality affects comfort, wear behavior, and long-term success. |

-| 6) Cementation | Isolation + cement protocol + verification | Reduces micro-leakage and debonding risk. |
+| 6) Cementation | Isolation, cement protocol, and fit verification | Reduces micro-leakage and debonding risk. |

-| 7) Final check | Margins + contacts + bite refinement | Prevents discomfort, cracking, and food trapping. |
+| 7) Final check | Margins, contacts, bite refinement, and patient feedback | Prevents discomfort, food trapping, cracking, and long-term failure. |

 | Option | Best for | Strength | Aesthetics | Main limitation |